 - Cupertino, Calif.-based antivirus giant Symantec reported $695 million in revenue for the quarter -- a 41% increase from the previous year.
 For the fourth quarter, Symantec estimates it'll make up to $710 million in revenue.

 But Microsoft is taking security more seriously.
 Last summer it released Windows XP Service Pack 2 (SP2), equipped with a firewall and other security enhancements.
 Earlier this month, it rolled out a beta antispyware program and a malware-removal tool that will be updated each month.
-The company
+The company is also developing an antivirus program.

 Should security firms be worried that Microsoft's thrust into their territory will mean shrinking profits in the future?
 Or will enterprises always see the need for third-party tools?